People are not always fairly judged, and there are psychological effects that cause this to happen. Are we being fair or are we being influenced?

 1. Eyewitness Effect

 This phenomenon states that the more people there are, the less likely is that someone will help you.
+This definitely seems like a strange effect.

 2. Inaccessibility Effect